fufuok/utils/xsync/DOC.md

 ## type MapOf

-MapOf is like a Go map\[string\]V but is safe for concurrent use by multiple goroutines without additional locking or coordination.
+MapOf is like a Go map\[K\]V but is safe for concurrent use by multiple goroutines without additional locking or coordination.
 It follows the interface of sync.Map with a number of valuable extensions like Compute or Size.

 A MapOf must not be copied after first use.